Marcus Vick: 2005

 Beamer initially announced that Vick would enter the 2005 season as the team's third-string quarterback, but he quickly won the starting role after impressive spring practices and scrimmages.
 2005 was Vick's most successful season, which saw the Hokies contending for a national championship and culminating in an 11–2 record, an ACC Coastal Division title, an appearance in the inaugural ACC Championship Game, and a win in the 2006 Gator Bowl.

 The 2005 season, however, saw more controversy surrounding Vick.
 On October 1, 2005, Vick angered fans in Morgantown, West Virginia with a display of his middle finger to the crowd during the game at West Virginia University.
 Vick later apologized.
-During the 2006 Gator Bowl on January 2, he stomped on the leg of University of Louisville defensive end Elvis Dumervil.
+During the 2006 Gator Bowl on January 2, he stomped on the leg of Louisville Cardinals defensive end Elvis Dumervil.
 Dumervil was in a defenseless position trying to get back up after a play.
 Vick claimed the incident was accidental and asserted he apologized to Dumervil after the game; Dumervil said that no apology was made.
 Virginia Tech Athletic Director Jim Weaver issued a statement from the university on the incident:

 The referee working the game apologized for missing Vick's stomp, saying he would have thrown Vick out of the game if he had seen it.

 Vick lost his privilege to drive a motor vehicle in Virginia as the result of traffic convictions, including reckless driving.
 On December 17, 2005, he was charged in Hampton, Virginia with speeding, and for the second time, with the more serious misdemeanor charge of driving on a suspended or revoked license.
 These offenses brought the total of his traffic arrests to nine in Virginia while he was enrolled at Virginia Tech.